juniorsundarCasual/second_brain/notes/technical.frameworks.px4.md

 ## MAVLink

 It is a lightweight messaging protocol that is designed to be used in the drone ecosystem.
+It is designed for efficiently sending messages over unreliable low-bandwidth radio links.

-PX4 uses MAVLink to communicate with ground stations and MAVLink SDKs, such as [[technical.px4#qgroundcontrol]] and [[technical.libraries.mavsdk]]]
+PX4 uses MAVLink to communicate with ground stations and MAVLink SDKs, such as [[technical.frameworks.px4#qgroundcontrol]] and [[technical.libraries.mavsdk]]

 # Development